bvijaycom/meetup/README.md

 # Step 7: Deploy an Azure Kubernetes Service (AKS) cluster

-- Create kubernetes Cluster with 1 worker Node
+- Create kubernetes Cluster with minimum 2 worker Node

 - In your learning setup,if you have project portal.azure.com test account then increase node count from 1 to 3.